Food deserts plague Chicago neighborhoods. Could the city run its own grocery stores to fill in the gaps?

 “My first thought was, great,” Richmond said.
 “My second thought was, ‘How is that going to look?
 How is that going to roll out?’”

-Johnson announced last month a plan to consider a city-owned grocery store to help areas where many residents have less access to major supermarkets with the closure of stores such as Walmart and Whole Foods across the city.
+Johnson announced last month a plan to consider a city-owned grocery store to help areas where many residents have less access to major supermarkets with the closure of stores such as Walmart and Whole Foods.

 “All Chicagoans deserve to live near convenient, affordable, healthy grocery options.
 We know access to grocery stores is already a challenge for many residents, especially on the South and West sides,” Johnson said in a statement.